avrdudes/avrdude/README.md

 Alternatively, you may [build AVRDUDE](https://github.com/avrdudes/avrdude/wiki) yourself from source.

-## Getting AVRDUDE for MacOS
+## Getting AVRDUDE for macOS

-On MacOS, AVRDUDE can be installed through Mac Ports.
+On macOS, AVRDUDE can be installed through MacPorts or Homebrew.

 Alternatively, you may [build AVRDUDE](https://github.com/avrdudes/avrdude/wiki) yourself from source.